Skip to main content

 A screenshot of the View Details page in the scan configuration that shows four volumes; one of which isn't being scanned because of network connectivity between BlueXP classification and the volume.

-Enabling and disabling compliance scans on volumes
+Enable and disable compliance scans on volumes

 You can start or stop mapping-only scans, or mapping and classification scans, in a working environment at any time from the Configuration page.
 You can also change from mapping-only scans to mapping and classification scans, and vice-versa.
 We recommend that you scan all volumes.